shuebers/INF3_P/README.md

 # INF3_PRAK
-Source code for practicals WS2019/2020
+Source code for INFORMATIK 3 PROJEKT by SIMON & MATTIS